jordandevza/aspnetboilerplate/doc/WebSite/Specifications.md

 Some benefits of using specifications:

--   **Reusabe**: Imagine that you need the PremiumCustomer filter in many places in your code base.
+-   **Reusable**: Imagine that you need the PremiumCustomer filter in many places in your code base.
 If you go with expressions and do not create a specification, what happens if you later change the "Premium Customer" definition?
 Say you want to change the minimum balance from $100,000 to